facebook/zstd/zstd_compression_format.md

 __Content checksum flag__

 If this flag is set, a content checksum will be present into the EndMark.
-The checksum is a 22 bits value extracted from the XXH64() of data.
+The checksum is a 22 bits value extracted from the XXH64() of data, and stored into endMark.
+See [__Content Checksum__](#content-checksum) .
-See __Content Checksum__ .

 __Dictionary ID flag__

 This is a 2-bits flag (`= FHD & 3`),
-telling if a dictionary ID is provided within the header
+telling if a dictionary ID is provided within the header.
+It also specifies the size of this field.

 |  Value  |  0  |  1  |  2  |  3  |
 | ------- | --- | --- | --- | --- |